Northern Wei (386–534 AD)

 As the status of women began to rise during the Tang Dynasty, an influx of female protagonists appeared in literature.
 Mulan was one of the heroines emphasized during this time.

-As one of the first retellings of Mulan’s story, the Song introduces some key elements which became intrinsic to the legend’s development.
+As one of the first retellings of Mulan’s story, the Song of Mulan introduces some key elements which became intrinsic to the legend’s development.

 Yuan Dynasty (1271–1368 AD)